hydrabus/hydrafw/README.md

     6) Disconnect MicroUsb cable from HydraBus and Disconnect "BOOT0 to 3V3"
     7) Reconnect MicroUsb cable on USB1 or USB2(both port are supported), Now hydrafw is started.

-When hydrafw is executed on Windows you need to install STM32 Virtual COM Port Driver (only the first time) from: http://www.st.com/web/en/catalog/tools/PF257938
+When hydrafw is running and connected on a Windows PC you need to install STM32 Virtual COM Port Driver (only the first time) from: http://www.st.com/web/en/catalog/tools/PF257938

 The firmware is set up for compilation with the GCC toolchain GNU_ARM_4_7_2013q3 available here: